rayaneB0t/English-to-French-Translator/README.md

   - The model is used for translating English sentences into French.
   - A user interface is provided using Gradio, allowing users to input English text and receive the corresponding French translation.

+# Dependencies
+- numpy: A library for working with arrays in Python.
+It provides support for large, multi-dimensional arrays and matrices, along with mathematical functions.
+- tensorflow: An open-source machine learning framework developed by the Google Brain team.
+It provides a comprehensive ecosystem of tools, libraries, and community resources for researchers and developers.
+- keras: A high-level neural networks API, written in Python and capable of running on top of TensorFlow or other lower-level frameworks.
+It simplifies the process of building and training deep learning models.
+- scikit-learn: A machine learning library for Python that provides simple and efficient tools for data mining and data analysis.
+It includes various algorithms and utilities for tasks such as classification, regression, clustering, and more.
+- matplotlib: A 2D plotting library for Python that produces publication-quality figures.
+It can be used for creating static, animated, and interactive visualizations in Python.
+- pandas: A fast, powerful, and flexible open-source data analysis and manipulation tool built on top of the Python programming language.
+It provides data structures like DataFrame for efficient data manipulation.
+- jupyter: An open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
+It's great for interactive development and data analysis.
+- gradio: A Python library that allows you to rapidly create UIs for machine learning models.
+It simplifies the process of building interfaces for your models, making it easy to share and demonstrate your work.